edgedoggo/fvtt-earthquake/README.md

 https://github.com/edgedoggo/fvtt-earthquake/releases/download/latest/module.json

 3) Enable it in Modules
+4) You can download and use this sound: https://pastebin.com/1Kh2ZWcB
-4) Click to create a new macro, paste and configure the following:
+5) Click to create a new macro, paste and configure the following:

 ------------------------------------------------------------------